 Getting appropriate care while dealing with depression can be daunting at first, but it is often the first step toward recovery.
-Finding the right provider, though, can be difficult, because of financial constraints and concerns about the provider’s ability to care for your specific needs.
-Below you’ll find information for finding a mental health provider with or without financial resources and for locating a provider with experience working specific populations (i.e. BIPOC, LGBTQIA+).
-You’ll also find important information about affording medications, and inpatient/residential treatment.
+Finding the right provider and the appropriate level of treatment, though, can be difficult, because of financial constraints, concerns about the provider’s ability to care for your specific needs, and many other factors.

 Don’t have insurance/have difficulty affording treatment?
 Try the following options:

 Receiving treatment from a therapist and/or medications from a medication provider is typically the first-line of treatment when someone is diagnosed with mild-moderate depression.
 Find resources on this page to connect with a mental health care provider.

 Intensive Outpatient Programs provide more treatment than typical once-twice/week therapy, but are for people who do not require a higher level of care, such as a partial hospitalization or inpatient.
 They may also be for people stepping down from a higher level of treatment.